zepinglee/citeproc-js/manual/citeproc-doc.rst

        ./tools/MAKETESTS.sh

-The command above performs two tasks: (a) it writes Javascript wrappers for each fixture to an appropriate file in the ``./tests/`` directory; and (b) it invokes the ``./std/grind.py`` command to processs the human-readable test fixtures under ``./std/humans/`` into the machine-friendly JSON format, storing the resulting files under ``./std/machines/``.
+The command above performs three tasks: (a) it writes Javascript wrappers for each fixture to an appropriate file in the ``./tests/javascript`` directory; (b) it invokes the ``./tests/std/grind.py`` command to processs the human-readable test fixtures under ``./tests/std/humans/`` into the machine-friendly JSON format, storing the resulting files under ``./tests/std/machines/``, and (c) it promiscuously applies the license terms at the top of ``./src/load.js`` to files throughout the archive.
 After this command is run successfully, the tests are ready to go.

 **Running the tests**

-For information of the three test runners bundled with ``citeproc-js``, see the section `Setup and System Requirements`_, above.
+For information on the three test runners bundled with ``citeproc-js``, see the section `Setup and System Requirements`_, above.